PsychoPast/ScreenTimeCounter/README.md

  Be sure dll is in same folder as exe

 # Usage
 Launch the exe and use your computer normally.
-If you're going idle, close the console to stop the capture.
-The app creates a shortcut of itself in the Startup folder so it runs on your computer startup unless you launch it with **-nostartuplaunch**
+The app creates a scheduled task to run when the current user logs on unless you launch it with **-!registertaskschedule**.

+# IdleTime
+App automatically detect when you're idle and stop the capture.
+Default idleTime is 5 minutes (300000 milliseconds) which you can change to your own value (in milliseconds) by modiying "config.txt".

 # How to get the time spent
 ScreenTimeCounter.exe *enter argument here*